By Tim Symons, Storage Architect, Microchip

 Gen-Z fabric incorporates a number of features for enabling low-latency, memory-semantic communication, and one of the key components of the Gen-Z ecosystem is the Gen-Z switch.
 The Consortium showcased a Gen-Z switch at Flash Memory Summit 2018 as part of our multi-vendor technology demonstration.
 The server rack display utilized Field-Programmable Gate Array (FPGA)-based Gen-Z bridges connecting compute nodes to memory pools through a Gen-Z switch.

-The Gen-Z switch is backbone of the Gen-Z fabric.
+The Gen-Z switch is the backbone of the Gen-Z fabric.
 It is essentially a component or component-integrated functionality that performs packet relay between component interfaces.
 The configuration of Gen-Z fabric is achieved and managed by a Fabric Manager that identifies all of the components attached to the fabric and executes policies for managing packets, creating domains, sub-domains, and access privileges by configuring the switches within the fabric.
 Fabric management is in-band using Gen-Z commands over Gen-Z connections.

 To enable its full functionality, Gen-Z memory fabric involves switching, routing, security, zoning, access control and fabric management.
 The core properties of Gen-Z fabric consist of:

 - Connectivity of processors, GPUs, accelerators, and optimized engines